ChemistsMC/ChatEnhancer/README.md

   - `.r [name] s/search/replace`
 - [x] Verbally slap other players (all in good fun, of course!)
   - `.slap Name`
+- [x] URL parsing for messages to display page title
+  - [x] Show upvotes and downvotes for Reddit posts

 #### Settings
 - [x] Ability to enable/disable each module